cisagov/cyber.dhs.gov/pages/ed-21-01-supplemental-guidance.md

 ---
 layout: base
-title: Emergency Directive 21-01 Prior Supplemental Guidance
+title: Emergency Directive 21-01 Older Supplemental Guidance
-permalink: /ed/21-01/prior-supplemental-guidance
+permalink: /ed/21-01/older-supplemental-guidance

 ---
-Below are previous versions of supplemental guidance that have now been superseded by
+Below are previous versions of supplemental guidance that have now been superseded.
+See {{ site.baseurl }}/ed/21-01/ for the latest guidance.

-### Supplemental Guidance

 #### Supplemental Guidance v2
 Original Release Date: _December 30, 2020_